dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 You can follow the steps below to get started with provisioning a database.

 - Head over to [Google Cloud SQL](https://console.cloud.google.com/sql/).
-If you don't have a google acount, sign up for one.
+If you don't have a google account, sign up for one.
 - Create a new project.

   ![Create a new project](https://cdn.auth0.com/blog/jsdeploy/createprojectgcs.png)